 RV skirting will do more than just improve your quality of life, it will also save you potentially thousands of dollars.
 Compared to the cost of installing RV skirting, it will be much more expensive to repair damages that can occur from freezing in your RV.

-The first expense that will come from not installing RV skirting is from your propane costs.
+The first expense that will come from not installing RV skirting is your propane costs.
 Propane is used to heat your RV, and if you do not have the proper insulation, more propane will be used to keep your RV heated.
 As a result, you will be spending a lot more money on replenishing your propane.
 Even when you spend all this money, your RV will not be kept at a comfortable temperature.

 Frozen Pipes and Holding Tanks